exercism/javascript/concepts/basics/about.md

 The `const` keyword is mentioned _both_ for variables and constants.
 Another concept often mentioned around constants is [(im)-mutability][wiki-mutability].

 The `const` keyword only makes the _binding_ immutable, that is, you can only assign a value to a `const` variable once.
 In JavaScript, only [primitive][mdn-primitive] values are immutable.
-However, [non primitive][mdn-primitive] values can still be mutated.
+However, [non-primitive][mdn-primitive] values can still be mutated.

 ```javascript
 const MY_MUTABLE_VALUE_CONSTANT = { food: 'apple' };